cryptellation/conductor/README.md

-# Conductor
+# Depsync

-Golang dependencies coordinator for polyrepository projects on GitHub
+Golang dependencies synchronizer for polyrepository projects on GitHub

 ## Overview

-Conductor is a tool designed to manage and coordinate dependencies between multiple services and libraries in a polyrepository (multi-repo) architecture.
+Depsync is a tool designed to manage and coordinate dependencies between multiple services and libraries in a polyrepository (multi-repo) architecture.
 It automates the process of tracking, updating, and integrating dependencies across various repositories, ensuring that all services and libraries remain compatible and up-to-date.

 ## Key Features